Universal geometric framework for black hole phase transitions: from multivaluedness to classification: Acknowledgments

-This work was supported by the National Natural Science Foundation of China (Grants Nos.
-12533001, 12473001, 12575049), the National SKA Program of China (Grants Nos.
+This work was supported by the National Natural Science Foundation of China (Grant Nos.
+12533001, 12473001, 12575049), the National SKA Program of China (Grant Nos.
 2022SKA0110200, 2022SKA0110203), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the 111 Project (Grant No. B16009).

-In this \textit{Supplemental Material}, we provide detailed derivations that complete the arguments in the main Letter.
-We prove that for any thermodynamic system satisfying the conditions outlined below, multivaluedness is unavoidable.